ShaunCurtis/Blazr.Data/readme.md

 }
 ```

+Note that `ShowForm` calls `StateHasChanged`.
+It's not a UI event handler, so there's no automated render events.

-### WeatherForecasts
+### FetchData

-This is our new `FetchData`.
+The modified `FetchData`.

 There's:
-1. A button block for *Add
-A New Record* which is controlled by `addForm`.
+1. A button block for *Add A New Record*:  the block display is controlled by `addForm`.
 2. A `WeatherForecastEditorForm` referenced to a local private field.
-3. An event receiver for the service `ListUpdated` event.
+3. An event receiver for the View Service `ListUpdated` event.
-4. A receiver for the editor `FormClosed` callback.
+4. A receiver for the edit form `FormClosed` callback.
 5. `IDisposable` implemented to de-register the event handler correctly.

 ```csharp